ad-freiburg/ad-blog/README.md

 -4ac}}{2a}$$`.

 ### Adding Static Content
-Static content can be added to the `static/` folder, it is automatically synced to the correct destination on building
+Static content can be added to the `static/` folder.
+It is automatically synced to the correct destination on building.

 ## Changing the Title, Description and Menu
 These can be changed in the `config.[toml|yaml]` file.
-However in the future the syntax (TOML) may change to match the post metadata (YAML)
+However, in the future the syntax (TOML) may change to match the post metadata (YAML).

 ## Changing the About Page
-The about page is editable through the `content/about.md` file
+The about page is editable through the `content/about.md` file.